Injection Treatment of the

 |

-The least invasive treatment for varicose veins is simply to wear a special stocking.
-These go by various names, such as "surgical stocking", or "gradient pressure stocking".
-They are only available by prescription.
-"Support hose", sold over-the-counter, are not adequate (although they may be better than nothing).
-Because these stockings press hard enough to cut off the circulation in old people or in diabetics, they cannot be dispensed without a doctor's prescription.
+Refer to your ankle and calf sizes, which you should have brought with you.
+Use them to select "small, medium or large".
+That's all there is to it!
 We will not go into the mechanism of action of these stockings.
 Suffice it to say that in certain people, they make the legs feel better.
-These people are often willing to wear surgical stockings forever.
+These people are often willing to wear compression stockings forever.
 But most of our patients aren't.
 The stockings do not cure the disease, or even change it.
 They simply make the legs feel better.
 At night, when they come off, the leg is exactly the same as it was when the day began.
 Thus, treatment of varicose veins by stockings is life-long.
-Although the stocking companies have made surgical hose look better and better through the years, they are still unacceptable to most patients, because they are not attractive-looking. |
+In recent years, the stocking companies have made surgical hose look better and better, and these days they are far more likely to be acceptable to the appearance-conscious patient. |

 Around 1900 the "stripping" operation was introduced for varicose veins.
 Its popularity has waxed and waned throughout the 20th century.
 When the operation was first performed, it was hoped that it would provide a permanent cure for varicose veins.
 That hope proved to be premature.
-By 1920, there were so many surgical cases whose veins had grown back that the method was scrapped completely.
-From about 1920 to 1940, almost every case of varicose veins in the United States was treated by injection!
+By 1920, there were so many surgical cases whose veins had grown back that the method was scrapped almost completely.
+From about 1920 to 1940, nearly every case of varicose veins in the United States was treated by injection!
 This may come as a surprise to people who think that injection treatment of varicose veins (sclerotherapy) is a "new miracle treatment from Europe".
 It's not new at all !
 But by 1940, after 20 years of vein injections in America, there was a multitude of patients whose veins had grown back.
 So the surgeons went back to surgery.
 They changed the operation a bit, and the new, improved stripping operation worked somewhat better than the old one.
 But then a veritable war began, between injectionists and surgeons.
 The subject of the war was this question: "Which treatment (i.e., injections vs. surgery) is the one which really cures varicose veins?"
 This question was not answered until 1956, when H.I.
 Biegeleisen (the author's father) published a statistical study proving that varicose veins are never cured!
 All patients, whether they are operated on or injected, eventually grow new veins.
 But the war continued.
 The new question was this: "OK; we can't permanently cure varicose veins.
 But whose treatment (i.e., injections vs. surgery) keeps bad veins away longest?".
 The medical term here is "remission", i.e., "Whose treatment gives the longest remission?".
 This question was batted around for around 25-30 years, when it ran head-on into the era of bypass surgery.
 With ever-increasing frequency, Americans with the heart disease called angina were getting their coronary arteries bypassed (this is described in more detail presently).
 In angina, the coronary arteries (which carry the blood supply to the heart muscle) become blocked.
 In the bypass operation, a leg vein is spliced into the coronary circulation, to bring in more blood.
 The leg vein they usually use is the greater saphenous vein.
 This is the same vein which is usually diseased in varicose veins!
 All of a sudden, vascular surgeons started to ask a new question: "Should we save the saphenous vein, just in case the patient needs a bypass operation later?".
 We shall return to this question shortly.
 But first, we must consider injections. |

 Injections for varicose veins go back to at least 1840.
 They did not become popular until this century, but around 1900 surgery also became popular.
 Most of the surgeons stopped injecting, and began operating.
 Injections almost disappeared from the practice of venous medicine.
 Around 1920, however, the tables turned.
-As I explained earlier, it had become apparent that surgery (at least as it was done back then) had had a poor long-term outcome.
+As I explained earlier, it had become apparent that surgery (at least as it was done back then) had a poor long-term outcome.
 Consequently, injections gradually replaced surgery as the treatment of choice for varicose veins.
 In vascular clinics from coast-to-coast, all the surgeons were injecting veins.
 Injections became so popular that the medical literature published insulting commentaries on surgery, going so far as to call any surgeon who ever operated on varicose veins a "barbarian"!
 Injections reigned supreme for about 20 years, but by the time World War II was over, vein surgery was back.
 At that point people had finally realized that the problem of re-growth of varicose veins had not been solved by injections.
 In fact, many surgeons claimed that veins grew in even faster after injections than they had after the old surgery.
 So, as pointed out earlier, new forms of stripping surgery were developed, and these became widely used, once again, for the treatment of varicose veins.
-Injections, for the second time this century, became scarce.
+Injections, for the second time in the 20th century, became scarce.
 Starting in the 1970's, new forms of injection therapy were devised in Europe, and they were very gradually introduced to the United States.
 But it was not until about 1990 that injections had grown sufficiently in popularity that they were once again well-known in this country.
 Nowadays, injection treatment (sclerotherapy) of varicose veins is widely practiced in America, and its popularity is again peaking.
 But, as has happened so many times in the past, new developments have occurred which make the task of selecting a method of treatment difficult.
 One of the most important of these developments came from this very office, and we shall describe it shortly. |

 There are other ways to bring about sclerosis in varicose veins.
 In France, cryotherapy with liquid nitrogen was attempted.
 A cold probe, with liquid nitrogen flowing through the inside, was inserted into the vein, to freeze it.
 When the procedure was completed uneventfully, the result was good.
 Unfortunately, sometimes the cold probe got stuck, causing frostbite to the surrounding tissue.
 Therefore, this approach has remained experimental.
 In England, veins were sclerosed by applying electric shock through intravenous wires.
 This also worked well, but the electrocautery machine used was originally designed to burn out bladder tumors; a procedure which required high voltages and currents.
 Such an instrument was too powerful for routine use in veins.
 It worked, but it was unnecessarily painful.
 If a better instrument could be designed, it would have promise for the future.
 In Russia, an investigator sclerosed a vein by inserting a cat gut suture, and simply leaving it there.
 It produced a continuous irritation within the vein, which ultimately triggered the body's intrinsic vein-shrinking process (cat gut sutures needn't be removed; they dissolve by themselves after a few weeks). |